build-on-aws/content/posts/getting-started-with-opensearch-models/02-processing-inferences-using-ai21labs/index.md

 }
 ```

-If the `status` field is showing as `green`, this means your opensearch cluster is ready for business.
+If the `status` field is showing as `green`, this means your OpenSearch cluster is ready for business.
 Since OpenSearch uses the [ML Commons Framework](https://github.com/opensearch-project/ml-commons), it is important to ensure everything is fully initialized before you start sending tasks.
 To check if the ML Commons Framework plugin is initialized, go to your browser and point to the following location:

 [http://localhost:9200/.plugins-ml-config](http://localhost:9200/.plugins-ml-config)